Cannabis in Texas: House approves reduced penalties (2019)

 In April 2019, the House of Representatives voted 98–43 to approve House Bill 63.
 It sought to make possession of up to one ounce of cannabis a Class C (rather than a Class B) misdemeanor, eliminate the threat of jail time, and reduce the fine to $500.
 The day after its passage in the House, however, Lieutenant Governor Dan Patrick announced that he would not allow a vote on it in the Senate.

-Hemp legalization (2019)
+Legalization of hemp cultivation and delta-8-THC (2019)

 In June 2019, House Bill 1325 was signed into law by Governor Abbott to legalize the cultivation of industrial hemp (cannabis containing less than 0.3% THC).
 It also legalized possession and sale of hemp-derived CBD products without need for a doctor's approval.
 HB 1325 passed the Senate 31–0 and the House 140–3.

 The enactment of HB 1325 also caused an outcome that legislators did not intend.
 Because it changed the legal definition of marijuana from cannabis in general to cannabis containing greater than 0.3% THC, many marijuana possession charges across the state were soon dropped due to a shortage of THC testing equipment available.
 Prosecutors in the counties of Harris, Tarrant, Bexar, Travis, Williamson, and several others soon announced the dismissal of hundreds of marijuana cases and a moratorium on pursuing new charges.

+The enactment of HB 1325 also caused the psychoactive cannabinoid delta-8-THC to become legal when produced from legally cultivated hemp.
+The Texas Department of State Health Services later classified the drug as an illegal substance in October 2021, but a November 2021 injunction from a district court judge prevented the prohibition from taking effect, until a final ruling on the matter can be made.